FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 The next ballot will then be displayed and the process continues until the end of the round, when the screen will show the end-of-round page, with boxes for the Audit Board to "sign" their approval of the round by entering their names as indicated.
-[SCREENSHOT NEEDS UPDATE]

 ![End of Round Screenshot](./screenshots/End_of_Round_One.png)

+### County Home Page During Audit

 Note that while the audit is in progress, the County Home page gives a summary of progress.
+The County Info table shows how many Ballot Cards are required for the current round, and how many have already been audited.
+The number of "disagreements" is the number of ballot cards on which the Audit Board could not come to complete consensus.
+The number of "discrepancies" is the number of ballot cards where the Audit Board's interpretation differs from the interpretation in the uploaded CVR file, or where the ballot card in question could not be found.

 ![County_Mid-Audit_Screen](./screenshots/County_Home_Mid_Round.png)